 On June 6, 2002, the President called for the creation of a Department of Homeland Security (DHS) to direct or coordinate federal activities related to domestic defense against terrorism.
-As proposed, the new department would have combined 22 activities from other federal agencies; two of the 22 elements were then administered by HHS: (1) emergency preparedness and response concerning chemical, biological, radiological, and nuclear response assets (\$2.1 billion requested for FY2003); and (2) chemical, biological, radiological, and nuclear countermeasures concerning civilian bio-defense research programs (\$2.0 billion requested for FY2003).
+The proposal would have combined 22 activities from other federal agencies, including two from HHS: (1) emergency preparedness and response concerning chemical, biological, radiological, and nuclear response assets (\$2.1 billion requested for FY2003); and (2) chemical, biological, radiological, and nuclear countermeasures concerning civilian bio-defense research programs

+(\$2.0 billion requested for FY2003).
 The President's proposal was modified and agreed to by Congress; the establishment of DHS became effective January 24, 2003 (60 days after enactment).
 Overall, 30 programs and other activities are to be transferred from other agencies, including four from HHS.
 For these four HHS activities, the President requested a total of \$376 million for FY2003.